 Then there are the key elements which make up your site – for example, you might have a blog section to help you with some SEO objectives, or you may need a product catalogue that lists everything you have and their prices, images and so on.

-No matter how you look at it and run around things, you will eventually notice that the whole Shopify customization experience is designed to help you build a better online store.
+No matter how you look at it and run around things, you will eventually notice that the whole Shopify customization experience is designed to help you build a better quality of online store.
 The building blocks they offer is a case example.

-Many of them are dedicated to e-commerce sites, such as a newsletter, or product catalogue.
+Many of them are dedicated to ecommerce sites, such as a newsletter, or product catalogue.
 However, there might be a little confusion since it does use Shopify terminology sometimes.

 Next, I discovered the joy of being able to create marketing campaigns through the Shopify dashboard.
 As someone who works on multiple platforms at a time, I certainly can see the beauty of having everything integrated in one place.

-While the screenshot I’ve shown only lists two, don’t fret, these are the defaults and you’ll have access to others if you decide to use those apps from the Shopify Apps list.
+While the screenshot I’ve shown only lists three, don’t fret, these are the defaults and you’ll have access to others if you decide to use those apps from the Shopify Apps list.
 These will let you even create landing pages for each of those individual marketing platforms right from the Shopify dashboard.